sunnyHelen/HelenZhao.github.io/_pages/about.md

 <!-- My research interests lie in intelligent surgical skill assessment using computer vision and generative artificial intelligence.
  -->

+My research delves deeply into computer vision and generative artificial intelligence for human action and skill understanding, also with interdisciplinary applications in surgical data science.

-My research interests lie in intelligent analysis of surgeries using generative artificial intelligence and computer vision to enhance patient care and surgical education.
+My research about surgical data science lies in intelligent analysis of surgeries to enhance patient care and surgical education.
 The short-term goal is to demystify the intricacies of surgical procedures, e.g., tool usage and event patterns, using videos from minimally invasive or robotic surgeries, and establish links with surgical skills and clinical outcomes.
 My previous works have shown promising results; AI-based skill assessment on clinical gastrectomy surgeries from Peking University Cancer Hospital demonstrated remarkable correlations with the expert consensus.
 The long-term vision is to bring intelligence into the multimodal data of surgeries in an enriched context beyond videos, including perioperative imaging, robotic kinematics, textual records, and environmental and physiological metrics, to offer holistic insights into surgical procedures.
 By utilizing specialized models, foundational models, and specialized-foundational models of machine learning, my research aims to advance surgical data science from concept to translation in the next generation of surgery.